 Go To A Public School

 Be choosy about your school.
-Not only will you need to select an institution that has a great reputation for a quality education, you’ll want to also look at the total cost.
+Not only will you need to select an institution that has a great reputation for a quality education, but you’ll want to also look at the total cost.
 Public universities are a great way to get a world-class education without the huge expense of fancy private schools.

 Sure, you may have to give up the dream of having your own dorm room or another perk of a private school, but in return you’ll have much lower loans which is a fair tradeoff.